Let me ask you a question:

 Since launch the site has now generated over 2 million dollars in sales (£1,444,342 GBP)

-And given that March was their best month of revenue ever – I suspect that is going to continue to grow.
+And given that March was their best month of revenue ever – I suspect that is going to continue to grow for a long time to come.

 Wrapping It Up

-When you approach ecommerce SEO in the right way – it will change your business forever.
+When you approach ecommerce SEO in the right way – it will impact and change your business forever.

 Make sure that you start out with a full site audit before doing anything else.
 It’s important that you build a solid SEO foundation first.